Are you looking to start your own Book Group? Sno-Isle Libraries and the Sno-Isle Foundation are proud to offer book discussion kits.

 FAQs: Contact Free Services

-Web Printing Web printing can be used from any location, including at home, on any web-connected device.
+Remote printing can be submitted from home, on a checked-out library laptop or on another web-connected device through our Remote Printing Portal.
+After submitting a print job, you may choose to have the library print it for you for contact-free pickup or come into any open library to print it yourself at a print release station.
 Customers receive a weekly print allowance of $7.00.
-Print jobs that exceed a customer's remaining weekly allowance will not be printed.
-Additional printing exceeding the $7 credit will not be available.
+Print jobs that exceed a customer's remaining weekly allowance cannot be printed using the contact-free method, but funds may be added at in-building print stations in order to facilitate larger print jobs.
 Printing can be in black & white or color.
 Black & white prints are charged at 10-cents per page and color prints are charged at 50-cents per page.

-- Choose the Print Options and Account Selection button.
+- Select the Print Options and Account Selection button.

-- Enter the number of copies you need and choose the Upload Documents button.
+- Enter the number of copies you need and select the Upload Documents button.

 - Upload files by dragging them into the highlighted box or browse files by selecting Upload from Computer.

-- Click Notify Library button.
+- To have the Library print the job for contact-free pickup, select the Notify Library button.
 A form will open.
-Select a Library, enter your library card number and click submit.
-Please allow 2 business hours for documents to be printed and made available to be picked up.
+Select a library, enter your library card number, and submit.
+Please allow 2 business hours for documents to be printed and available for pickup.

-When your items are ready, you will receive an automated email and/or phone call.
+- When your items are ready for pickup, you will receive an automated email and/or phone call.

-- A library staff member will ask for your name or library card number.
+- A library staff member will ask for your name and contact information, or library card number.

 - Take home and enjoy!